guodongq/docs/index.rst

 ..
-Bruce's Notebook documentation master file, created by sphinx-quickstart on Thu Sep 30 09:09:29 2021.
+Bruce's Notebook master file, created by sphinx-quickstart on Thu Sep 30 09:09:29 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.